How to Process Acorns/Cold Leaching Method

 Yes all acorn species are edible.
 The main thing that differentiates them is the level of tannins they contain.
 Tannins however aren’t the only thing that makes different species of acorn different.

-A fatty acorn will make a meal, like ground almonds.
-A carb-rich acorn — like Valley Oak acorns, makes a drier flour, more like chestnut or chickpea flour (acorns lack gluten and so will not rise.)
+A fatty acorn will make a flour meal, like ground almonds.
+A carb-rich acorn like Valley Oak acorns, makes a drier flour, more like chestnut or chickpea flour (acorns lack gluten and so will not rise.)

-Hot leaching acorns removes the starch, therefore, you must add extra binders to the flour for bake goods so that they don’t fall apart.
-Because I mainly use acorns for baking, I don’t usually hot leach.
 Another popular method for leaching acorns is placing a mesh bag of acorns in the back of your toilet tank.
 Now, I personally am not doing this method for obvious reasons.
+I know the water is supposed to be clean, but still.
 Yuck!
-We will continue with a clean, toilet free method!
+We will continue with a clean, toilet free method below!

 Cold leaching is my favorite method because it is the closest to mimicking nature.
 In nature, squirrels bury acorns in the ground and leave them there for long periods of time, therefore rain and running water leaches the acorns naturally.
 This method tries to replicate this process in a controlled environment.
 Cold leaching also doesn’t destroy the starch or beneficial nutrients we are after.